-Obituaries Margaret "Peggy" Fitzpatrick Marshall Margaret "Peggy" patrick Marshall passed away Sunday, August 2, 2009.
-Peggy is survived by her loving and devoted husband, Arthur Marshall; their beloved son, Donald Patrick "Pat" Marshall; friend and her daughter-in-law, Marshall; along with numerous much-loved cousins, nieces and nephews, family members and friends.
-Peggy will be laid to rest at the family cemetery, along with her other family members at the family farm in Prestonsburg.
-A simple family service will be held at the farm at a later In lieu of flowers, please send donations to:
+Sunday, August 2, 2009.
+Peggy is survived by her loving and devoted husband, Arthur Marshall; their beloved son, Donald Patriek "Pat" Marshall; friend and her daughter-in-law.
+Sheila Marshall; along with numerous much-loved cousins, nieces and nephews, family members and friends.
+Peggy will be laid to rest at the family cemetery, along with her other family members at the family members at the family members at the family farm in family farm at the family farm in Prestonsburg.
+A simple family service will be held at the farm at a later lieu of flowers, please

 DDD & CPS Animal Shelter P.O.
-Box 1502 Prestonsburg, KY 41653 (paid obituary) 000
+Box 1502 Prestonsburg, KY 41653 (paid obituary

+Wilma Louise Mullins

+Mullins

-Wilma Louise Mullins Wilma Louise Mullins, 79, of Wheelwright, died Monday, August 3, 2009, at Cabell-Huntington Hospital.
-Born November 9, 1929, in Roaring Fork, Virginia, she was the daughter of the late James Farris and Glessie Marie Boggs Mullins.
-She was a homemaker and of the Freewill Baptist faith.
-She was never married.
+Wilma Louise Mullins, 79,

+of Wheelwright, died Monday,

+August 3, 2009, at CabellHuntington Hospital.

+Born November 9, 1929, in

+Roaring Fork, Virginia, she

+was the daughter of the late

+James Farris and Glessie

+Marie Boggs Mullins.
+She was

+a homemaker and of the a homemaker and of the Freewill Baptist faith.